 Horses have been an important part of the Queen’s life since before the majority of readers of this post were born.
 She received her first riding lesson at just 3 years old and promptly went on to be given her first pony, a Shetland mare named Peggy, by her grandfather King George V on her fourth birthday.
 She also extends her hand to breeding, and can boast an impressive résumé of over 1,600 wins for her thoroughbred race horses.
 Famously, she is still yet to have a winner of The Derby at Epsom, but at the rate that she’s going, I’m sure it’s only a matter of time before she can add this final jewel to her crown.

-If you’re a busy London rider that needs to recharge their batteries, or a keen royalist that’s always wanted to ride in the shadow of Windsor Castle, why not look at one of our Windsor & Ascot breaks from £335pp.
+If you’re a busy London rider that needs to recharge their batteries, or a keen royalist that’s always wanted to ride in the shadow of Windsor Castle, why not look at one of our Windsor and Ascot Holidays.